Johanpmeert/SmaEnergyMeter/README.md

 At any time you can invoke the getCurrentData method to get the latest received data.
 Also the getSerials will return a Long[] of all SMA serials it encountered.

-The smaResponseData class contains the following:
+The SmaResponseData class contains the following:
 - serial number (long)
 - power3f (BigDecimal): power in Watt for all 3 phases
 - powerL1 (BigDecimal): power in Watt for all phase 1